-- Suspend all games/practices immediately. - Stay away from metal including fencing and bleachers. - Do not hold metal bats. - Get players to walk (not run) to their parent's/guardian's car and wait for your decision on whether or not to continue the game/practice.
+- Suspend all games/practices immediately. - Stay away from metal including fencing and bleachers. - Do not hold metal bats. - Have players wait in concrete dugouts away from metal, or get players to walk (not run) to their parent's/guardian's car and wait for your decision on whether or not to continue the game/practice. - Games/practices may resume after waiting 30 minutes from the last lightning strike.